jlaura/GIS321/reworkedsyllabus.md

 Week 3, introduces the interpreter (iPython via a shell, Jupyter notebook (?)), editors, strings, and None.

 Week 4, operators / operands.
-This is still preyy basic, but some basic spatial concepts must be coverable:
+This is still pretty basic, but some spatial concepts must be coverable:

   * Distance between 2 points
   * Projection from Lat/Lon to Equirectangular